EtienneAb3d/karaok-AI/README.md

 # karaok-AI
-Karaoke Player / Editor with automatic clip creation from any song file (mp3, ogg, wav, etc) using lyrics extraction from vocals (Speech-to-Text)
+Karaoke Player / Editor with automatic clip creation from any song file (mp3, ogg, wav, etc) using lyrics extraction from vocals (Speech-to-Text).

 **karaok-AI is Coming soon...**